ddangelov/Top2Vec/README.md

     time to train.
 The 'deep-learn' option will learn the best quality vectors but will take significant time to train.

-  * ``workers:``: The amount of worker threads to be used in training the model.
+  * ``workers``: The amount of worker threads to be used in training the model.
 Larger amount will lead to faster training.